Rohit-Saini7/18-Adding-up-Times-with-Reduce/README.md

 # 18-Adding-up-Times-with-Reduce

-# 17-Sort-Without-Articles

 Date: July 20, 2022

 # Eighteenth challange of [JavaScript30](https://javascript30.com/)

-.
+This challange uses Array.prototype.reduce to calculate total time for all videos combined.
 To experience on your own visit [here](https://rohit-saini7.github.io/17-Sort-Without-Articles/).

 ## What is JavaScript 30